airdeploy/airdeploy-docs/docs/airdeploy/projects.md

 When a flag is disabled, all entities will not see any variations.
 When a flag is enabled, the configured entity subsets will see their assigned variations.

 - Click the toggle under a flag to enable or disable it.
-- The Flag is immediately enabled or disabled.
+- The Flag is immediately enabled or disabled. (is this still valid?
+We pack changes rn AFAIK Alvin to review)

 ### Archive a Flag
 Archiving a flag is a great way to declutter you “My Flags” portion of the Projects screen while retaining the flag’s configuration.